baileyjc/genome_note_analyses/README.md

 # Genome note analyses
-Here I share my code for running TETools, building a map to display species distributions, and creating plots
+The following markdown files can be used to run TETools, build a map to display species distributions, and create reference genome plots.

+This work is part of the California Conservation Genomics Project (CCGP)